Q1. “It is more useful to know how to mathematize than to

 Q28 .
 Learning the subject means ——–

-a. learning the terminology,
+a. learning the terminology,b. understanding the concepts,

 c. being able to discuss and write about them critically